alexpolt/alexpolt.github.io/src/intern.md

   for strings which makes the implementation simple and clean.
 [Ruslan Abdikeev][a] provided an [implementation][gista1].

-  Another nice thing is that, since we turn a string into a type.
-We can use it everywhere where a type can be used.
+  Another nice thing is that, because we turn a string into a type, we can use it everywhere where a type can be used.
 First, let's add a macro:

       #define intern_t(s) interned<ch(s,0),ch(s,1),ch(s,2),ch(s,3),ch(s,4),ch(s,5),ch(s,6)>::type